 Taking CBD For Cats: What All Cat Owners Should Know

 CBD oil has boomed in popularity over the last couple of years.
-It earned this popularity due to encouraging research that shows it could help people in various ways, such as relieving pain, reducing anxiety, improving sleep and limiting seizures.
+It earned this popularity due to encouraging research that shows it could help people in various ways, such as relieving pain, reducing anxiety, and improving sleep.
 While CBD (short for cannabidiol) has become commonly used by people, you may be surprised that your cat can also benefit from CBD.

 Understanding How CBD Works for Cats